johann-solo/oliveandmango.github.io/site/content/blog/2021-05-24-easy-no-churn-blackberry-ice-cream.md

 </br>

 ## How to make no churn ice cream
-No-churn ice cream means there’s no need for an ice cream machine to make ice cream that’s creamy, homemade vanilla ice cream that’s ready to scoop out and lick in no time.
+No-churn ice cream means there’s no need for an ice cream machine.
+So you can make ice cream that’s creamy, and ready to scoop out and lick in no time.
 Most homemade ice creams start with an egg custard base that is cooked and then placed in an ice cream maker.
 This no-churn ice cream recipe requires a hand mixer, a couple of bowls and takes just 3 ingredients folded into one another to make the ice cream base.
 Here is how it’s done:
 * Simply whip the cream until stiff peaks form
 * Fold the whipped cream into the sweetened condensed milk and vanilla extract.
 Do not overmix or the finished result won’t be as light and airy.
 * Add flavour mix ins - in this case being the blackberries and honey